 Take a look at the opportunities available to you

 When it comes to looking at the practical side of what you need to do to progress in your career, make sure you know what opportunities are available to you.
-This includes looking at internal vacancies within your company and searching for what jobs are available outside of the business.
+This includes looking at internal vacancies within your company and searching for jobs available outside of the business.
 This will help you determine whether you can stay in your current role and progress internally, or whether you need to begin looking elsewhere in order to move up the ladder.
+If you have decided that looking elsewhere is the best course of action, take a look at the vacancies available through Unitemps.

 Book regular meetings with your line manager